Create Multiple Income Streams for Security and Wealth

 Compounding

-Compound interest is a fascination of mine since elementary school.
+Compound interest has been a fascination of mine since elementary school.
 When I first understood the concept as a kid, my mind was blown.

 But for years, I relied only on compounding investments.
-What I’ve learned since starting my side business, is that increasing income outside of investments is a turbo-charge to wealth creation.
+What I’ve learned since starting my side business is that increasing income outside of a salary and investments is a turbo-charge to wealth creation.

 How to Create Multiple Income Streams